jopator/teran_2026_coswat_reservoirs/README.md

+# Description
+This repository contains the scripts used for the study: Integrating reservoirs and lakes in the CoSWAT global hydrological model.\
+This study also used the CoSWAT-Framework, which can be accessed at: https://github.com/jopator/CoSWAT-Framework And the Soil and Water Assessment Tool (SWAT+), which can be accessed at: https://github.com/swat-model/swatplus

+This study enhances the CoSWAT Global Water Model by improving the representation of reservoirs and lakes at large scale.
+We implemented operational schemes for storage and release, and developed a topology-based approach to estimate irrigation demand for irrigation reservoirs using global datasets.
+The model was restructured and evaluated across multiple regions and compared the results with other global models.

 # General instructions to run scripts
 - Please make sure to define references to other files correctly.
 Most scripts use the os.chdir() function to establish a working directory - All path definitions must be relative to this.
 - Some scripts require arguments to be run individually.
 This is mentioned at the beginning of each script.